pyarmak/entrada-1x-docs/docs/developer/qa-tasks.md

 ## Load testing.

 jMeter load tests are present in the `developers/load-testing/`.
-See [Load Testing](jmeter load testing procedure) for the Jmeter load testing procedures.